cloudvista/vaa/readme.md

 #### VistA Client Traffic Analysis
 The VAA team will analyze *all traffic* of *all users* of *all VistA clients* for three VistA systems.
-The Analysis Team will also provide *inter-VistA traffic analysis*, distinguishing common shared (enterprise standardized) VistA traffic patterns from VistA-specific (local, specialized) traffic patterns.
+The Analysis Team will also provide *inter-VistA traffic analysis*, distinguishing common (enterprise standardized) VistA traffic patterns from local, site-specific VistA traffic patterns.

 Traffic Analysis for each VistA will characterize:
 a)	User volume
 b)	Client types and volume of use
 c)	Connection volumes, frequency, and duration
 d)	Types of user authentication/security and relative use
-e)	Machine from end Users
+e)	Machine from end User
 f)	RPC usage frequency and execution times
 g)	RPC groupings – representing transactions
 h)	RPCs specific to a VistA from cross-VistA RPCs